malikmasis/ABPConsumingRestApiByUsingStaticProxy/README.md

 > The [application startup template](https://docs.abp.io/en/abp/latest/Startup-Templates/Application) comes pre-configured for the **dynamic** client proxy generation, in the `HttpApi.Client` project.
 If you want to switch to the **static** client proxies, change `context.Services.AddHttpClientProxies` to `context.Services.AddStaticHttpClientProxies` in the module class of your `HttpApi.Client` project.

-Now you're ready to generate the client proxy code by running the following the command in the root folder of your client project when your project is running.
+Now you're ready to generate the client proxy code by running the following command in the root folder of your client project when your project is running.

 ````bash
 abp generate-proxy -t csharp -u http://localhost:44397/
 ````

-Also you should the run the below command under your web project for the UI side for MVC
+Also, you should then run the below command under your web project for the UI side for MVC
 ````bash
 abp generate-proxy -t js -u http://localhost:44397/
 ````